siggame/colisee/CONTRIBUTING.md

 - Prefer promises over callbacks
 - Prefer brackets on same line as control structure `if(foo) {` over seperate line `if(foo)\n{`
 - Prefer libraries with large numbers of downloads.
 Don't choose a package with <200k downloads/month
+- Rarely should you make a functional distinction between `undefined` and `null`
+- Use an `isNil` function (from lodash, or other) to check if a value is undefined or null.

 ## TypeScript
 - Prefer async/await over promises